melowntech/workshop/tutorials/geojson.rst

 In the `next
 tutorial <http://vtsdocs.melown.com/en/latest/tutorials/geojson-part2.html>`__
-we'll have a look at loading extra data from url and extending the track.
+we'll take a look at loading extra data from the URL and extending the track.